Terrance/SkPy.docs/background/protocol/index.rst

 Skype protocol
 ==============

-This page hopes to provide an unofficial documentation for interacting with the Skype HTTP APIs.
+This section hopes to provide an unofficial documentation for interacting with the Skype HTTP APIs.

 .. warning::
     Most of the information here is a combination of guesswork, and analysis of Skype for Web.
 There is no official documentation, and therefore no guarantee that the definitions below are accurate or complete.